genelet/godbi/README.md

 *Joins* defines the joint tables.
 The main table is the first element in the list. *Join* defines the table and how it is joint. *Name* is main table's name; *Alias* the table name alias; *Type* the join type such as *JOIN*, "INNER JOIN", "LEFT JOIN" etc.; "Using" the *USING* statement in SQL; "On" the "ON* statement; and *Sortby* which appears only in the main table the column name to sort the data.

-In *Rename*, the keys are SQL column names and keys' values are renamed labels.
+In *Columns*, the keys are SQL column names and keys' values are renamed labels.
 See 1.4.2).

 *FIELDS* defines a key in the input data which, if exists, tells us to return only a few selected columns instead of whole set of columns.